 WHAT HAPPENS AFTER I FILE A REPORT WITH THE IC3?

 - IC3 will email your report ID and password to you, along with a link to an area on the IC3 website where you can view your report and enter any additional information.

 - Upon receipt of your report, IC3 will carefully evaluate it and refer it to the appropriate federal, state, local or international law enforcement or regulatory agencies.
-Every report that is referred is sent to one or more law enforcement or regulatory agencies that have jurisdiction over the matter.
+Every report is sent to one or more law enforcement or regulatory agencies that have jurisdiction over the matter.
 At that point, the report may be assigned to an investigator.
 IC3 cannot guarantee that your complaint will be investigated.

-Because communications through the Internet have the ability to cross state lines, the Internet is largely governed by federal law.
-Improving the federal laws as they pertain to Internet animal abuse is critical.
+Because communications through the internet have the ability to cross state lines, the internet is largely governed by federal law.
+Improving the federal laws as they pertain to internet animal abuse is critical.
 Currently, only a few federal laws address the issue directly: